bfata/guacamole/README.md

 >* Honey (the smallest amount should do the trick. talking a few drops here)

 **A word about cilantro:**
-In consideration of those 10% of people who find cilantro to taste weird and soapy (myself included), this reciped excludes the strange herb.
+In consideration of those 10% of people who find cilantro to taste weird and soapy (myself included), this recipe excludes the strange herb.